cuteday/KiRaRay/README.md

 **Hot keys.** `F1` for showing/hiding UI,  `F2` for showing/hiding the profiler, and `F3` for screen shots.

-#### Python binding

-Currently the pythin scripting can only be used to start the renderer, for example:
+**Python binding.** Currently the python scripting is somewhat useless and can only start the renderer, for example:

 ~~~Python
 python scripts/run.py --scene "common/assets/scenes/cbox/cbox.obj"